abhishek1397/Learning-Portfolio/DSA/Hashing/2 Hashing-Division and Collision-Quadratic Probing.md

-# ✅ Hash Table using Open Addressing with Quadratic Probing
+# ✅ Hash Table using Division Method with Quadratic Probing

 ---